elkrammer/time-service/README.md

 # Time Service API

-Time Service API is a REST API to fetch the current time since epoch.
+Time Service API is a simple REST API to fetch the current time since epoch.

 ## Getting Started